to Rutgers restricted resources linked from RefWorks Flow.

 Does Save to Flow work with the Rutgers Library Catalog?

 Saving references from the library catalog is not currently supported with the Save to Flow button.
-However, you can save references by marking records and using the Export to RefWorks option in the library catalog.
-For detailed instructions, see the Library Catalog Guide.
+However, you can save references by adding them to your Book Bag and exporting them using the Export to RefWorks option.

 How do I create a bibliography with Flow?